-FACTBOX - Key players at Syrian peace talks
+Factbox - Key players at Syrian peace talks

 The 73-year old career diplomat was appointed foreign minister in 2006 to signal a more flexible foreign policy by Assad.
 Moualem can talk tough.
 He has denied findings of a U.N. investigation that said he threatened former Lebanese prime minister Rafik al-Hariri two weeks before Hariri was assassinated by a massive car bomb in Beirut in 2005.

-In public appearances since the revolt against Assad's rule broke out in March 2011, Moualem has toed the official line, blaming the demonstrations on a foreign conspiracy and dismissing the possibility of Assad giving up power.
-Moualem is from a Sunni Muslim family in Damascus, where an alliance between the city's wealthy Sunnis and Assad's Alawite minority, has been a pillar of the four-decade rule by the Assad family.
+In public appearances since the revolt against Assad's rule broke out in March 2011, Moualem has towed the official line, blaming the demonstrations on a foreign conspiracy and dismissing the possibility of Assad giving up power.
+Moualem is from a Sunni Muslim family in Damascus, where an alliance between the city's wealthy Sunnis and Assad's Alawite minority, has been a pillar of the four-decade Assad family's rule.

 BOUTHAINA SHAABAN